 Upload Your GCP File

-1. Click on the "Submit a New Map" button in your Skycatch viewer.
+1. Click the Upload Photos button in your Skycatch viewer.

-4. Once you've successfully uploaded your properly formatted GCP file, you will see a confirmation at the bottom of your screen displaying your GCP file name with a green check mark to the left of it.
+4. Once you've successfully uploaded the properly formatted GCP file, you will see a confirmation at the bottom of your screen displaying the file name of the GCP.